openinframap/openinframap/README.md

 ## Web frontend

-The [web frontend](web) contains the Javascript app, built by Webpack and served as static files.
+The [web frontend](web) contains the web app, written in TypeScript using Maplibre GL JS, and served as static files.

 ## Web backend